-8th grade students may be allowed to enroll in high school level courses upon meeting acceleration criteria.
+8th grade students may be allowed to enroll in high school level courses upon meeting criteria.
+Such courses include World Language, Algebra 8\ or Algebra 8 Honors\ and Earth Science Honors\ and electives including Band, Chorus, Orchestra, Studio Art\, Technology\ and Career Exploration 8.
 It should be noted that these courses will receive high school credit and will count towards a student's grade point average and class ranking.
-These courses could also include students in grades 9 through 12.

-An eighth grader enrolled in a high school credit course constitutes acceleration; current school, district and state criteria for acceleration apply.

-Class Rank:

-Class rank is a student's academic relation to all other members of the class and it is determined by the weighted high school average.
+These courses could also include students in grades 9 through 12. \These high school credit courses taken in 8th grade constitute acceleration; current school, district and state criteria for acceleration apply.
+Class Rank: Class rank is a student's academic relation to all other members of the class and it is determined by the weighted high school average.
 The high school average includes all final grades achieved in credited courses used toward graduation.
 Credit: